 We’ll make it [poor gross margins] up on volume.

 Similar to the concept of forgoing high margins to generate sales is the (wrongheaded) idea that a business can generate high sales volumes to cover shortfalls on margins.
 The business-related joke about this philosophy is that a company with negative margins (losing money on every sale) can turn a profit by increasing its volume.

 Walton’s intentional approach to accepting slimmer (but still positive) margins to generate high sales volumes worked for Wal-Mart.
 But businesses may need a higher gross margin cushion to thrive.
 The important concepts here are to make sure 1) gross margins are positive and 2) the gross-margin approach is consistent with the story that the company tells its customers, employees, and shareholders.

 We understand the market and our cost structure

 A consistent gross margin may mean that executives have a handle on pricing and control of their costs of goods sold.
 They know what their products are worth and they are able to command that value in the marketplace.
 In addition, they’ve built a supply chain that allows them to control production and distribution costs and/or adjust prices aligned with their costs.

 A resilient gross margin that persists throughout the years can be a sign of an economic moat.
 A company with a consistent gross margin is able to charge premium prices for its products and services while instilling customer loyalty.
-The sustained margin may be a result of economic moats such as patented products, proprietary technologies, or other types of intellectual property or a recognizable and likeable global brand.
+The sustained margin may be a result of economic moats such as patented products, proprietary technologies, intellectual property, or a recognizable and likable global brand.

 Do you consider gross margins when evaluating a company and its stock?